github/docs/content/github/committing-changes-to-your-project/changing-a-commit-message.md

   ```
 4. Save and close the commit list file.
 5. In each resulting commit file, type the new commit message, save the file, and close it.

-{% warning %}

-When you're ready to push your changes to GitHub, use the push --force command to force push over the old commit.
+6. When you're ready to push your changes to GitHub, use the push --force command to force push over the old commit.
 ```shell
 $ git push --force <em>example-branch</em>
 ```

- {% endwarning %}

 For more information on interactive rebase, see "[Interactive mode](https://git-scm.com/docs/git-rebase#_interactive_mode)" in the Git manual.